我们做什么

 The server can be accessed through the link.
 It serves as the primary venue for all institute meetings and collaborative activities, making it an essential platform for anyone interested in engaging with the Active Inference community.

-Below are some and how those are addressed by
+Below are some Focus Areas for the Institute, and how those are addressed by Directions for the Institute.

 The Focus Areas were developed from feedback from participants, and presented here as a part of the overall milestones/snapshot.